 Four Ways to Measure Success

 We all want it for our children: success.
 But what does a successful life look like?
 It’s a question worth answering, because you can’t parent toward a specific target until you define what that target is.
 The answer may vary from family to family, and may combine a number of different factors.
-To help you zero in on the type of successes you want for yourself and your children, we’ve outlined these four common means for measuring success.
+To help you zero in on the type of successes you want for yourself and your children, we’ve outlined these four common means to measure success.
 Which one, or ones, will you use?

 1. Professional Achievement.
 Professional accolades are a quantifiable, universally accepted means of measuring achievement.
 For an attorney it may mean becoming a partner in the firm.
 For a professor it may mean becoming the department chair at the university.
 Whatever your field, moving up in the ranks is usually a sign of a job well done and a growing skill set.
 While this is typically tied to increasing financial gain, it isn’t always.
 For example, an artist can garner critical success without making a great deal of money.